godotengine/godot-docs/classes/class_cpuparticles.rst

 | *Getter*  | get_param()      |
 +-----------+------------------+

-Initial angular velocity applied to each particle.
+Initial angular velocity applied to each particle in *degrees* per second.
 Sets the speed of rotation of the particle.

 ----